The Universe, O my brothers, is flinging wide its portals for the Levee of the GREAT HIGH KING.

 Thomas Carlyle, THE FRENCH REVOLUTION

 After the attrition of thirty humdrum years, he no longer loved her for her human qualities.
 He still found her attractive because she was as self-possessed as a cat.
-Observed or unobserved, wherever she was, she behaved the same, with the same rhythm and attention, a graceful kind of selfishness, true to herself, if not to him.
+Observed or unobserved, wherever she was, she behaved the same, with the same rhythm and attention, a graceful selfishness, true to herself, if not to him.

+He was as absorbed in her as she was in herself.
 Watching her brushing her hair, applying ineffable creams to her face and body, swiping her tablet as if it were a mirror to her other, secret selves, or eating her small helpings of balanced meals at the same table as him without once looking at him, he felt he barely existed.
 He was not offended.
 He admired her independence and indifference to other people’s petty jealousies.
 When she came home in the small hours, without telling him where she had been, he knew better than to ask.